AdobeDocs/experience-manager-64.en/help/forms/using/adaptive-form-json-schema-form-model.md

 * The readOnly property sets the readonly attribute of an adaptive form component.
 * The required property marks the adaptive form field as mandatory whereas in case of panel(where type is object), the final submitted JSON data has fields with empty value corresponding to that object.
 * The pattern property is set as the validation pattern (regular expression) in adaptive form.
+* The extension of JSON Schema file must be kept .schema.json.
+For example, &lt;filename&gt;.schema.json.

 ## Sample JSON Schema {#sample-json-schema}